Updated September, 2023

-Good relationships among family members are important for successful two-generation farming arrangements.
+Good relationships among members of a business or team are critical for success.
 Poor communications starve a relationship while good communications nourish it.
-So improving communication skills is important for success.
+This is true regardless of whether you are a member of a committee looking at starting a business, a member of a team operating a business, or part of a family farm business.
+Improving communication skills is important for success.
 But this doesn’t just happen.
 Both the receiver and the sender must work at developing verbal and listening skills.

 Do not allow ridicule, punishment, or lecturing in family discussions.
 Encourage listening, understanding, finding alternatives, commitment to action, and support for one another.
-Listen not only to what the other person is saying, but also to what he/she is feeling.
-Being respectful to all family members is important at all times.
+Listen not only to what the other person is saying, but also to what the person is feeling.
+Being respectful to all involved is important at all times.

 For example, let’s examine a typical harvest discussion.
 It is the middle of harvest, and the combine has broken down.
 Jack scrambles to find out what has gone wrong.
 After he identifies what has broken, he calls his wife, Carol, to go to the dealership and buy the needed parts.
 Carol drops what she is doing and heads for the car to make a fast trip to town.
 Within the hour she is in the field, parked next to the combine.
 She hands him the boxes with the parts in them.
 Upon opening the boxes he stops for a moment, looks at the parts, and snaps, "You got the wrong parts.
 How could you have done something so stupid?"

 Carol feels hurt by Jack’s response.
 Her natural reaction is to respond to his anger with her own anger.
 She responds, "These are the parts that you told me to get.
 You must have told me the wrong thing."
 From here on, the conversation focuses on who was to blame, rather than how to solve the situation.

 Attack, Counterattack, Withdraw